microsoft/aurorabp-sample-data/docs/README.md

 ## Data Use Application

-To access the full device-waveform data files hosted on an Azure datalake, a data use application <!-- TODO insert link to DUA --> must be completed, including:
+To access the full device-waveform data files hosted on an Azure data lake, a data use application <!-- TODO insert link to DUA --> must be completed, including:

 - Principal investigator information
   - Academic credentials, affiliation, contact information, curriculum vitae